Brandon439/Brandon439.github.io/_posts/2022-11-30-your-new-blog-post.md

 ## First Blog, Regression

-Current plans: Talk about regression

-Regression is a statistical tool used to determine the relationship between a set of variables.
+Regression is a statistical method used to determine the relationship between a set of quantitative variables.
 It is an elementary topic for data analytics, and is super important as it forms the basis of machine learning (by predicting outcomes using variables).

 Suppose we have *N* data points.
 Intuitively we want to draw a line (or any polynomial) through the points that is the most "fit", that is have the points as close to the line as possible.